sebastianczech/k8s-oci/README.md

 Repository contains set of prepared code to deploy free Kubernetes cluster in Oracle Cloud Infrastructure (OCI) and it's using:
 * Terraform to provision infrastructure
-* Ansible to configure compute instance and setup K8s cluster
+* Ansible to configure compute instances and setup K8s cluster
 * GitHub Actions for CI/CD pipeline
 * Python application deployed by pipeline in created K8s cluster
-* Helm char used to deployed application
+* Helm charts used to deployed application
-* Integration with other service of different cloud provider (AWS)
+* Integration with AWS services

 ## Overall design